-Cybersecurity’s main challenge is the human.
-Your cyber awareness teams can import mechanics created in the video game industry to create your Cybersecurity Gamification strategy to impulse engagement.
+Cybersecurity's main challenge is humans.
+Your cyber awareness teams can import mechanics from the video game industry to create your Cybersecurity Gamification strategy to impulse engagement.

-Some companies thought that by affording top-of-the-notch technologies, the risks would be reduced to 0.
+Some companies thought that by affording top-of-the-notch technologies, they would reduce risks to zero.
 It most certainly helps, sure.
-But they underestimate their own employees’ role: your employees are the first line of defense.
-Their behavior needs to change to make your cybersecurity architecture effective truly!
+But they underestimate their own employees' role: Your employees are the first line of defense.
+Their behavior needs to change to make your cybersecurity architecture truly effective!

 So, how can we change mentalities, this gathering of beliefs and habits, and thus behaviors?

-Most of the behaviors are determined by intention and are under the control of our will.
-Behavior changes can be seen as going through knowledge, perception, belief transformation, and then choosing to act.
+Most behaviors are determined by intention and under the control of our will.
+Behavior changes can be seen as going through knowledge, perception, and belief transformation and then choosing to act.

 Communication is an ideal lever to accompany this process.
-It informs and convinces, with rational arguments.
-It modifies perception and encourages action by playing on different emotions such as anger, sadness, joy, and more.
+It informs and convinces with rational arguments.
+It modifies perception and encourages action by playing on anger, sadness, joy, and more.
 It can also combine by stimulating both dimensions.

-Still, the fact that it’s necessary or enough to change mentalities to change behaviors is questionable.
-Bringing knowledge, making perceptions and beliefs evolve isn’t often enough to achieve results.
-A well-known study showed that although 92% of Americans know the importance of washing their hands after going to the toilets, only 62% do it.
+Still, the question of whether changing mentalities is necessary or enough to change behaviors isn't clear.
+Bringing knowledge and making perceptions and beliefs evolve isn't often enough to achieve results.
+A well-known study showed that although 92% of Americans know the importance of washing their hands after going to the toilet, only 62% do it.

 How can we explain this gap between belief, intention, and action?
 Lack of motivation, bad habits, or cognitive biases (loss aversion or the yearning for the status quo).

-Therefore, other behavior strategies have to be planned to transform these behaviors.
-You have to reinforce intrinsic motivation – by making things playful – to make people act.
-You know where I’m going: Gamification.
+Therefore, other behavior strategies must be planned to transform these behaviors.
+You have to reinforce intrinsic motivation by making things playful to get people to act.
+You know where I'm going: gamification.

 What’s Gamification

 Gamification uses mechanics and design techniques first introduced in games in other contexts.
-As we said above, it can be a powerful tool to engage your employees to change their behaviors and develop their skills and knowledge.
+As we said above, it can be a powerful tool for engaging your employees to change their behaviors and develop their skills and knowledge.

-We’re focused, dedicated, sometimes obsessed, or even addicted when playing games.
+We're focused, dedicated, sometimes obsessed, or even addicted when playing games.
 Games make us want to discover more, keep playing, and get better to go further.
-To achieve this, games engage us in many unique ways that change our behavior coupled with a playful side to create a feedback loop leading to self-reflection and learning.
+To achieve this, games engage us in many unique ways that change our behavior, coupled with a playful side that creates a feedback loop that leads to self-reflection and learning.
 Examples include competition through leaderboards, collaboration by completing team missions, community by seeing other participants on a news feed, collection when earning unique badges, and surprises by unlocking new missions.
 Game dynamics are used with game mechanics to foster engagement and motivate participants.

 These techniques are bearing fruits.
-The video gaming industry has been one the most active in growth and revenue growth in the last years.
-Future revenue growth projections are also high, not seeing a downturn in time spent playing video games.
+The video gaming industry has been one of the most active in growth and revenue growth in recent years.
+Future revenue growth projections are also high, as time spent playing video games is not seeing a downturn.

 An interesting study from the Entertainment Software Association in 2021 shows exciting facts about the video game industry in the US:

-As time played, the revenue growth rose.
-Other industries started to pay attention to the mechanics used to keep people playing and imported them to their field, mainly in Education.
+As time passed, revenue growth rose.
+Other industries started to pay attention to the mechanics used to keep people playing and imported them into their fields, mainly in Education.

-Let’s have a look a different mechanics and strategies commonly used.
+Let's have a look at different mechanics and strategies commonly used.

-Visual Aids: a picture or a video can be worth much more when trying to explain something, and they’re often better to keep people engaged.
+Visual Aids: A picture or a video can be worth much more when explaining something, and they're often better at keeping people engaged.

 Short Training: Effective training is quick.
 Most of the time, the global time dedicated to the training is rather long.
 In such a case, you would want to divide the program into ten or twenty-minute sessions every other day for 6 to 8 weeks.
 First, it’s better than a 4-hour course.
 Second, it allows repetition over time, making people understand and remember better.

-Fun: It can be evident to most, but the reality is that when people are designing their training program, their fun side tends to vanish as they’re planning it.
+Fun: It can be evident to most, but the reality is that when people design their training program, their fun side tends to vanish as they plan it.
 Always have the playful side in mind.
-It’s the main asset keeping people engaged.
+It's the main asset keeping people engaged.

 Rewards: Of course, rewards are essential.
 This is one critical element in your approach.
 Look at the revolution of achievements in the video gaming industry.
-Multiple, easy and hard, fast and longer to obtain.
-As they’re starting to pile up, like points or trophies, or both, it will keep people motivated and incentivized.
+There are multiple, easy and hard, fast and longer to obtain.
+They will keep people motivated and incentivized as they start to pile up, like points, trophies, or both.

 Leveling up: To emphasize the sense of progression, you can also create a progression path based on RPG games.
 We all know someone (us?) who spent nights on some game to max out their characters.

-Leaderboards: Direct competition between players is also an important way of keeping people engaged in your strategy.
-We’re naturally, at least most of us, prone to comparison and competition and to fulfill the motivational need of “achievement.”
-It also helps to decipher who’s lagging or isn’t receptive to the strategy.
+Leaderboards: Direct competition between players is also essential to keeping people engaged in your strategy.
+We're naturally, at least most of us, prone to comparison and competition and to fulfill the motivational need of "achievement."
+It also helps to decipher who's lagging or isn't receptive to the strategy.

-Know your audience: Games are constantly adapting to their audience.
-Your strategy has to meet your audience’s tastes to find what motivates them.
-Matters treated, environment, characters, UX, etc.
+Know your audience: Games constantly adapt to their audience.
+Your strategy has to meet your audience's tastes to find what motivates them, including the matters treated, the environment, the characters, the UX, etc.

-Gamification drives engagement to influence results.
-When people participate and engage with your gamified product, they’re learning faster the best way to interact with your products and your services.
+Gamification drives engagement and influences results.
+When people participate and engage with your gamified product, they learn faster the best way to interact with your products and services.
 It can be applied across a broad spectrum of activities where individuals can use mechanics to stay motivated.
 Some well-known platforms imported gamification mechanics and took advantage of others to become leaders.
-Let’s have a few examples.
+Let's have a few examples.

-Reddit used game elements to turn a relatively simple forum into one of the top social networking sites on the planet.
+Reddit used game elements to turn a relatively simple forum into one of the world's top social networking sites.
 How?
 With awards, points, and badges.

-Fitbit or other healthcare apps/devices turned sports into incredibly playful activities with rewards, badges, and leaderboards.
-They’re multiplying attractive UX and small and fun perks to keep you engaged.
+Fitbit or other healthcare apps/devices have turned sports into incredibly playful activities with rewards, badges, and leaderboards.
+They multiply attractive UX and small and fun perks to keep users engaged.

-The same goes for lots of other gamified apps.
-Take even apps that help you quit smoking.
-They’re also introducing gamified elements such as leveling or rewards to keep you incentivized.
+The same goes for many other gamified apps.
+For example, apps that help you quit smoking introduce gamified elements such as leveling or rewards to keep you incentivized.

 Last but not least, take your Subway fidelity card.
 Yes, the one sitting on your desk or deep into your wallet.
 You’re waiting for the last tampon to have your free sandwich.
 This is also a gamified strategy to keep you engaged.